openhwgroup/cv32e40x/docs/user_manual/source/debug.rst

 Core Debug Registers
 --------------------

-|corev| implements four core debug registers, namely :ref:`csr-dcsr`, :ref:`csr-dpc`, and two debug scratch registers.
+If ``DEBUG`` = 1, |corev| implements four core debug registers, namely :ref:`csr-dcsr`, :ref:`csr-dpc`, and two debug scratch registers.
 Access to these registers in non Debug Mode results in an illegal instruction.

 The trigger related CSRs (``tselect``, ``tdata1``, ``tdata2``, ``tdata3``, ``tinfo``, ``tcontrol``) are only included if ``DBG_NUM_TRIGGERS`` is set to a value greater than 0.
 Further descriptions of these CSRs can be found in :ref:`csr-tselect`, :ref:`csr-tdata1`, :ref:`csr-tdata2`, :ref:`csr-tdata3`,